alicescfernandes/podcaster/readme.md

 ## Requirements
 Like all college projects, you are always given a set of requirements that you must follow.
-It the following:
+Some of them where:
 - Use PHP, since this was part of class programme
 - Composer, only if you want to update the packages
 - Use a database, preferably MariaDB